blocklists-cli/blocklists/readme.md

 ```bash
 blocklists generate PLUGIN_NAME LIST_NAME
 ```
 to actually download the list that you want.
+To see the file, you can go to `~/generated` and look for you file.

 You can also run: